-Claims denied is something we never wanted to see, which is equally frustrating and need to tackle the claim process again which is time consuming along with it reduces your revenue for the practice over the time.
+Claims denied is something we never wanted to see, which is equally frustrating and need to tackle the claim process again which is time-consuming along with it reduces your revenue for the practice over time.

 This survey showed that 85% of claim denials are preventable.
 Some of the most common claim denial reasons can be rectified by correcting claims management workflows, including claims submission and patient registration procedures.